Table of Contents

 Fort Knox Center

-The Fort Knox Center offers graduate and upper division course work on an evening schedule.
-Degree programs include Organizational Leadership & Learning, Human Resource Education, and beginning Fall 2013, Justice Administration.
+The Fort Knox Center offers upper division and graduate course work on an evening schedule.
+Degree programs include B.S.
+Organizational Leadership and Learning and M.S.
+Human Resource and Organization Development.
 Schedules are published in the regular course schedule and separately by the Fort Knox Center.
-Courses primarily support the Fort Knox community and surrounding area, but are open to all U of L students through normal registration procedures.
-Student services support is available to Fort Knox and local area students.
+Courses primarily support the Fort Knox and surrounding communities, but are open to all U of L student through normal registration procedures.
+Tuition is capped at $250.00 per semester hour for all undergraduate courses taught on Fort Knox.
+Student services support and computer lab access are available to local area students.

 W310 Student Activities Center,